4321ba/Galaxy_Jukebox/galaxy_jukebox/README.md

 - scaffolding (for the 1gt delay, there are [other designs too](https://www.youtube.com/watch?v=O0xOAOM_R0Y), but this seems the best)
 - smooth granite/andesite slab (aesthetics)
 - birch sign (because we need 1.14, the sign has to have a woodtype)
-- all the noteblock sounds (there isn't any check present whether they are available)
+- all the noteblock sounds (there isn't any check present, whether they are available)
 - 1.13 is maybe needed for the .schem support (and blockstates) in WorldEdit/etc., idk
 - 1.13 for jungle wood